- Public Health

 Teen Motor Vehicle Safety

 Motor vehicle crashes are the leading cause of death for U.S. teens, accounting for more than one in three deaths in this age group.
-Data from the Centers for Disease Control and Prevention's (CDC) National Center for Injury Prevention and Control shows that teens ages 15 to 19 are 5.4 times more likely to die and 3.2 times more likely to be hospitalized for injuries sustained in a motor vehicle crash.
+Data from the Centers for Disease Control and Prevention's (CDC) National Center for Injury Prevention and Control [external link] shows that teens ages 15 to 19 are 5.4 times more likely to die and 3.2 times more likely to be hospitalized for injuries sustained in a motor vehicle crash.